 see how much is owed, we'll set a course of action to get you off the hook!

 Filing a past due return may not be as difficult as you think.
 Taxpayers should file all tax returns that are due, regardless of whether or not full payment can be made with the return.
 Depending on an individual's circumstances, a taxpayer filing late may qualify for a payment plan.
 All payment plans require continued compliance with all filing and payment responsibilities after the plan is approved.
 However, full payment of taxes saves you money.

-Maria Elena Lopez, MS, MBA
+Maria Elena Lopez, MSA, MBA Finance

 4416 Georgia Avenue NW

 Washington, DC 20011